kingharrison/cheer-scoring/README.md

 One of the core concepts of this scoring system is something inherrently happening in cheerleading anyway, and that is iterations.
 Every skill has an interation to it that makes it more difficult.
 These iterations involve chaining together multiple skills to create combos, or performing a skill to a more difficult level.
 These benchmarks happen based off the legality of what is performed in level.
 Once we talk about examples, this will make more sense.

 Iterations are:
-* Multipe newly available skills performed together without stopping
+* Multiple newly available skills performed together without stopping
-* Non-repetive elemental skills added to newly availabe skills
+* Non-repetive elemental skills added to newly availabe skills (must be a skill that is scorable in a previous level)
-* Building skills performed / caught at a higher level of extension, to a body position, or using less bases
+* Building skills performed / caught at a higher level of extension, to a body position, or using less bases (the start of all base scoring is done with 3. using 2 bases is one letter up, using 1 base is 2 letters up.
+If a skill is attempted as a 1 base but is assisted as 2, that drops a letter grade)
+* Adding at least one full rotation to move up a letter
+* Every legal level of stunt from smoosh, to half, to extended is a letter up.

 This leads us to the letter classification of skills